rigetti/pyquil/docs/source/noise.rst

 Noisy Gates on the Rigetti QVM
 ------------------------------

-As of today, users of our Forest API can annotate their QUIL programs by certain pragma statements that inform the QVM that a particular gate on specific target qubits should be replaced by an imperfect realization given by a Kraus map.
+As of today, users of our Forest SDK can annotate their QUIL programs by certain pragma statements that inform the QVM that a particular gate on specific target qubits should be replaced by an imperfect realization given by a Kraus map.